thoth-station/jupyter-nbrequirements/README.md

 %dep ensure
 ```

-> Since this package is still under development and it uses the [Thoth] resolution engine to optimize the notebook dependencies (which is also still under development as well), in case something goes wrong, `ensure` accepts the `engine` parameter, which can be set to `pipenv`
+> Since this project is still under development and it uses the [Thoth] resolution engine to optimize the notebook dependencies (which is also still under development as well), in case something goes wrong, `ensure` accepts the `engine` parameter, which can be set to `pipenv`

 ```
 %dep ensure --engine pipenv